 Overall, I would recommend this guitar for someone who wants to get into a Gibson LP for less money and the bonus upgrades on this model make it a steal, indeed.
 You can always go with an Epiphone, but I think the combination of features and looks makes this guitar an instant favorite for me.

 UPDATE: This guitar has been discontinued in favor of a new Gibson Les Paul called the LPJ.
-It replaces the green key tuners for new black key tuners which match the black covers of the new “PAF” style 490R/498T pickups.
-Check it out at Sam Ash by clicking the image:
+The 2014 Edition below has the new ’61 “Zebra” Tribute Burstbuckers and a 120th Anniversary block inlay at the 12th fret.
+Check it out at Sam Ash by clicking the image below: